 With a rich trajectory of more than 40 years, Bob Wolfenson established himself as one of the most important names in Brazilian photography.
 He lived for a year in New York in the 1980s, where he worked as an assistant to American photographer Bill King.
 Upon returning to Brazil, he began a completely authorial photographic practice that from the very beginning was permeated with an expressiveness characteristic of his restless personality.
 His provocative compositions have established themselves in the field of fashion and in documentary photography, the latter encompassing portraits of famous personalities as well as unknown people, always under a cinematic perspective.
 Childhood memories, as well as devastated and melancholic environments, have also been the themes of series and publications.

-He has participated in several group exhibitions including: Moda no Brasil por Brasileiros, Bienal Pavilion, São Paulo, Brazil (2002), Amor e Ódio à Lygia Clark, Zacheta National Gallery of Art, Warsaw, Poland (2013), Bom Retiro e Luz: Um Roteiro 1976-2011, Centro da Cultura Judaica, São Paulo, Brazil (2011), MAM - Clube dos colecionadores de fotografia, Museum of Modern Art of São Paulo, Brazil (2006), among others.
-The books he has published include: Jardim da Luz (Editora DBA/Companhia das Letras, 1996), Antifachada - Encadernação Dourada (Cosacnaify, 2004), Cinépolis (Schoeler, 2009), Apreensões (Cosacnaify, 2010) and Belvedere (Galeria Millan, 2012).
+He has participated in several group exhibitions including: Moda no Brasil por Brasileiros, Bienal Pavilion, São Paulo, Brazil (2002), Amor e ódio à Lygia Clark, Zacheta National Gallery of Art, Warsaw, Poland (2013), Bom Retiro e Luz: Um Roteiro 1976-2011, Centro da Cultura Judaica, São Paulo, Brazil (2011), MAM - clube dos colecionadores de fotografia, Museum of Modern Art of São Paulo, Brazil (2006), among others.
+The books he has published include: Jardim da Luz (Editora DBA/Companhia das Letras, 1996), Antifachada - Encadernação Dourada (Cosacnaify, 2004), Cinépolis (Schoeler, 2009), Apreensões (Cosacnaify, 2010), Belvedere (Galeria Millan, 2012) and Sub/Emerso (Ipsis, 2020).
 His work is featured in important collections such as São Paulo Art Museum (Coleção Pirelli-MASP) and Itaú Cultural, São Paulo, Brazil.